 We don’t read the Bible any more.
 Perhaps it is the association with early starts on Sundays that puts many people off.
 We have a phobia about the Bible, and perhaps much of religion altogether.
 This is a shame.
 Apart from being the most important text in human history, it contains passages of unrivaled beauty and evidence that mankind strives to understand the meaning of existence itself.

-As I heard the various arguments in the debate over Trinity Western University’s application to have a law degree accredited by Canadian law societies, the focus of the discussion was on its Community Covenant.
+As I heard the various arguments in the debate over Trinity Western University’s (TWU) application to have a law degree accredited by Canadian law societies, the focus of the discussion was on its Community Covenant.
 It is an agreement to be signed by all new students.
 Much of it is motherhood and reflects the desire of a school founded by a Christian order to promote a particular learning environment.
 During the debate, we have heard the voices saying it is discriminatory against the LGBTQ community, that it is not discriminatory, that it is discriminatory but justified, that it is discriminatory but exempt from human rights legislation, and perhaps several other permutations of this discussion.
-I have set out my analysis of the issue in my lengthy Submission to the Law Society of Upper Canada.
+I have set out my analysis of the issue in my lengthy Submission to LSUC re TWU Matter.
+Personally, as one who attended a faith-based university for my undergraduate studies, I believe a TWU law school would have a lot to offer the legal academy.
+It is not the law program, but rather the admissions policy, that is the problem.

-Read it like you would, if a client asked you to read it
+Read it like you would, if a client asked you to read it, including the fine print

 The discussion thus far has avoided reading the actual document for what the words say.
 The Community Covenant is not a unilateral statement of faith, as TWU is perfectly entitled to state.
 It is bilateral between the school and the student.
 It is a contract of adhesion which states: